Having problems with zooming in Google Docs?

 Plus, regardless of whether you’re a Windows or Mac user, you’ll still be able to use this feature anytime and anywhere.

-Zooming in Google Docs with Cmd/Ctrl + A Keyboard Shortcut
+How to Zoom in Google Docs with a Keyboard Shortcut

-If you’re using Mac, press the Cmd + Up arrow key simultaneously to zoom in on the document.
+If you’re using a Mac, press the “Cmd” and “+” keys simultaneously to zoom in on the document.

-As for Windows users, you need to press Ctrl + Up arrow key simultaneously to achieve the same effect.
+As for Windows users, you need to press the “Ctrl” and “+” keys simultaneously to achieve the same effect.

-Zooming in Google Docs with Cmd/Ctrl + Mousewheel
+How to Zoom in Google Docs with the Mousewheel

 Ever wonder what the mousewheel is used for on your computer mouse?

-Well, you’ll finally know about it in this section as it’s part of another method in zooming in Google Docs.
+Well, you’ll finally know about it in this section as it’s part of another method of zooming in Google Docs.

 And, the good news is, both Mac and Windows users can enjoy this method as well.

-Step 2: Once you’re inside the document, place one of the fingers on your left hand on the Cmd (for Mac) or Ctrl (for Windows) key.
+Step 1: Place one of the fingers on your left hand on the “Cmd” (for Mac) or “Ctrl” (for Windows) key

-Step 3: Now, place your right hand on the mouse, making sure one of your fingers rests on the mousewheel.
+Step 2: Place your right hand on the mouse, making sure one of your fingers rests on the mousewheel

-Amazed at the different methods you can do to zoom in on a document in Google Docs?
+Amazed at the different methods you can use to zoom in on a document in Google Docs?